LYxiaotai/MDIC3/README.md

     -grnchoose: availability of gene regulatory networks.
     -process: if -grnchoose =='GNIPLR', the user must select the number of work processes used.
     -step: if -grnchoose =='GNIPLR', the user must select the step size for GNIPLR block calculation.
-    -grnsave: if -grnsave =='TRUE', the results of the GRN calculated by GNIPLR will be saved to a txt file.
     -grn: if -grnchoose =='other', the user must provide the gene regulatory network adjacency matrix *.txt file.
     -out: the directory to store the MDIC3 results.

 * When users choose to calculate the GRN by using GNIPLR, considering that single cell gene expression data always contains a large number of genes and it will take a long time to compute the GRN, we have improved the computational process of GNIPLR through two paths to increasing the computational efficiency of GRN.
 One path is to use the Python-multiprocessing package process pool, where users should choose the number of processes according to their computer configuration，and the “multiprocessing” package is required.
 Another path is calculated by blocking the target GRN matrix.
 When the number of genes is less than 3000, users can set the '-step' parameter to the number of genes or a smaller value than the number of genes.
 When the number of genes is less than 3000, we suggest users set the '-step' parameter to a value of 3000 or less.

-* When users choose to import the GRN results calculated by other methods, users must provide the calculated GRN results, which must be a *.txt file containing only the numerical results of the GRN adjacency matrix, e.g., [GRN.txt](https://github.com/LYxiaotai/MDIC3/tree/main/data/test_data)
+* When users choose to import the GRN results calculated by other methods, users must provide the calculated GRN results, which must be a *.txt file containing only the numerical results of the GRN adjacency matrix, e.g., [GRN.txt](https://github.com/LYxiaotai/MDIC3/tree/main/protocol_Data)(Note that you should download the GRN zip file and extract it to get the GRN text file)

 * The output of MDIC3 consists of two txt files: